-By imposing additional requirements on the lower layers compared to [ROHC], it is possible to infer the information needed to maintain robust and transparent header compression even though the headers are completely eliminated during most of the operation time.
+By imposing additional requirements on the lower layers compared to [ROHC], it is possible to infer the information needed to maintain robust and transparent header compression, even though the headers are completely eliminated during most of the operation time.

-Basically, what this profile does is to replace the smallest and most frequent ROHC U/O-mode headers with a no-header format, for which the header functionality must be provided by other means.
+Basically, this profile replaces the smallest and most frequent ROHC U/O-mode headers with a no-header format, for which the header functionality must be provided by other means.